amirh89/projects/Django/README.md

 Hello

-This is my django project called Blog
+This is my django project called Blog.

+I wrote a lot of code in this project.